SkillsFundingAgency/DC-WebUI/README.md

 * Working service fabric insatnce configured to recieve messages from a queue configured in the appsettings.json file "CloudStorageSettings".
 * For writing debug logs and errors, connection string pointing to an empty database mentioned in the "Applogs" section in connection strings.
 * Working  web api instance to receive job request.
 Code will be available in git hub for the webapi project in github.
+* If authentication is enabled, for local development you can use the DC identity server available from VSTS repo.

 ## App Settings